Home

 Children's branches were formed too; the Juvenile Missionary Association eventually became a significant contributor to the Society's funds.
 Soon three Missionary Secretaries were appointed and premises acquired as a base for the operation.
 Missionaries were sent to South Africa, Australia, India and Canada, and to The Gambia and the Gold Coast (Ghana).

-Many of those who went to West Africa were soon dead or invalided home; but Thomas Birch Freeman, with African blood in his veins, extended Methodist outreach along the coast to Togo, Dahomey (Bénin) and Nigeria.
+Many of those who went to West Africa were soon dead or invalided home; but Thomas Birch Freeman, an Anglo-African Wesleyan minister, extended Methodist outreach along the coast to Togo, Dahomey (Benin) and Nigeria.
 Wesleyan work in China began in 1851.

 Autonomy